 Selecting a new supplier is never an easy decision - especially when they all seem to be offering you the same deal!
-We're proud to say we have 25 years of expertise in supplying quality machinery for the food industry, as well as a background in engineering.
+We're proud to say we have over 30 years of expertise in supplying quality machinery for the food industry, as well as a background in engineering.

 “In the very beginning, we were a very small company – just two people total.
 At the time, I was running a confectionery company in the capacity of Factory Manager.
 Being from engineering backgrounds, we understood what it was like on both sides of the project – being an end user of food processing machinery, and the manufacturer/supplier.”

 – Kevin Witheford, Managing Director